Protecting your household belongings from theft and damage

-Contents insurance covers the belongings in your home against loss or damage, including furniture, homeware and personal items like jewellery.
+Contents insurance covers the belongings in your home against damage, including furniture, homeware and personal items like jewellery.
 Terms vary per policy; make sure that you have specified your belongings where relevant to be fully covered.

 What is included in personal possessions?

 When you take out a contents insurance policy your belongings will often be protected within the boundary of the property.
 To insure items outside the home or of particular value then you should take personal possessions cover, which applies to items that are often take out daily like clothing, wallets/purses, jewellery and cameras.
 Personal possessions covers each individual item worth up to a maximum of £1,500.
 If you need to insure items of higher individual value or you need to insure pedal cycles, laptops, tablets or mobile phones then you can do this under our 'specified items' cover.

 The HomeProtect policy includes the option of Basic Accidental Damage, which covers some electrical items in your home, including your TV, satellite decoders, DVD, DAB, radio, gaming console and home PC (not portable computers) as well as mirrors, windows, sanitary fittings and ceramic hobs.
 Upgrades to Full Accidental Damage cover are available subject to policy terms and conditions.

 The insurance policy includes Basic Legal Expenses cover which provides up to £50,000 for legal fees you may face for disputes associated with your home; such as ownership of the insured property; and the sale or purchase of the insured property.
 You can upgrade to Full Legal Expenses cover.

 The insurance policy includes Basic Home Emergency cover which provides cover for common home emergencies including burst pipes; failure of the domestic power supply (gas or electricity); removal of pests or vermin; and roof damage.
 You can upgrade to Full Home Emergency cover.

 How do I calculate the value of contents to be insured?